Brendan Rodgers Preview, Player Props: Rockies vs. Giants

 - Rodgers is hitting .208 with five doubles, a triple and six walks.

-- Rodgers has picked up a hit in 55.6% of his 27 games this season, with multiple hits in 22.2% of them.
+- Rodgers has picked up a hit in 15 of 27 games this year, with multiple hits six times.

-- Rodgers has picked up an RBI in seven games this year (25.9%), with more than one RBI in three of those contests (11.1%).
+- Rodgers has had an RBI in seven games this year (25.9%), including three multi-RBI outings (11.1%).
+He has also driven in three or more of his team's runs in one contest.

 - In nine games this year (33.3%), he has scored, including multiple runs twice.